hotwax/oms-documentation/retailpro/Flows/Inventory.md

     | B            | -2       | 0         |
     | C            | 0        | 0         |

-- Finalized and accurate inventory counts in HotWax Commerce after processing both the main reset inventory file and the inventory variance file.
+7. Finalized and accurate inventory counts in HotWax Commerce after processing both the main reset inventory file and the inventory variance file.

-    HotWax Commerce:
+    **Inventory snapshot at HotWax Commerce:**

     | SKU/Location | New York | Nashville |